 1. Sweet Cheeks Winery

-Always an amazing spot to enjoy wine, Sweet Cheeks Winery's Briggs Hills location has covered, heated outdoor spaces to sip wine and take in the lovely panoramic views.
-They've opened up all the sliding glass doors and rolled up the garage doors for maximum ventilation.
+Always an amazing spot to enjoy wine, Sweet Cheeks Winery's Briggs Hills location has both indoor and outdoor spaces to sip wine and take in the lovely panoramic views.
 Reservations are recommended and they are offering flights daily.
 Food service is available or you are welcome to bring your own picnic.

 2. Sarver Winery

 Pair Sarver wines with their delicious soups as you sit around the bonfire.
 Enjoy cheeses, crackers and other accompaniments.
 Sarver's spacious patio with umbrella tables overlooks rolling vineyards across the wide-open valley.
-Sarver is open Thursday - Sunday, at this time, and not taking reservations.
+They are also open for inside seating.

 4. Silvan Ridge Winery

 Well known for its summer-time entertainment, Silvan Ridge is a fun, happening destination even in winter.
 Reservations are encouraged as outdoor seating under cover is limited.
-Tables have a 90 minute time limit.
-The menu is currently limited to a cheese platter, but picnics and outside food is welcome.
+The menu is currently limited, but picnics and outside food are welcome.

 5. Bennett Vineyards & Wine Company

-Open on the weekend only, their Cheshire winery location offers outside tented seating.
+Open on the weekend only, Bennett Vineyards offers outside tented seating.
 As there is no food service at this time, you are welcome to bring your own picnic.
-Bennett Vineyards also has an in-town location.

 6. Pfeiffer Winery